-- When OracleInventoryAsSysdba=False, the account need not be in the dba group, but: - The Oracle user account must exist in the Oracle Database with appropriate permissions for inventory gathering (for permission details, see Appendix C: Oracle Tables and Views for Oracle Inventory Collection in the FlexNet Manager Suite System Reference PDF, available through the title page of online help) - That user account must have OS authentication enabled, and must not prompt for a password for logging into Oracle - An account of the same name must exist at the UNIX operating system level.

-In this case, ndtrack logs into the Oracle Database with the command:
+• When OracleInventoryAsSysdba=False, the OS account need not be in the dba group, but must still be registered for OS authentication (as noted above).
+As an Oracle user, this account must also have appropriate permissions for inventory gathering (for table-level permissions, see Appendix C: Oracle Tables and Views for Oracle Inventory Collection in the FlexNet Manager Suite System Reference PDF, available through the title page of online help).
+In this case, ndtrack logs into the database instance with the command: